Are you ready to move Nevada Forward?

 Developed in partnership between the Clark County Education Association (CCEA), the Public Education Foundation (PEF), CCSD, UNLV, and other partners, UNLV and NV-EPIC will support you with mentoring and induction for your first three years as a classroom teacher after the program ends.
 Why?
 Because your success as a teacher moves all Nevadans forward.

-Apply for NV-EPIC Secondary A-ARL Cohort 3.0
+Apply for A-ARL Secondary Education Cohort 5

 Prepare your documentation

 Please ensure you have the following documentation/items ready to be uploaded with your application.
 Admission consideration may be delayed or denied without submitting these documents:

 Transcripts may take several weeks to arrive and be processed.
 The good news?
 You only need to send in unofficial transcripts (that just means a PDF for most of you) to get the process started and apply.
 If admitted, you will need official transcripts on file.

 Find more information about submitting transcripts and UNLV’s admission requirements on UNLV’s website.

 If you are admitted to the program, you will need your immunization records.
 It’s never too early for you to start getting those together.